mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

                     I am using early_stopping_rounds=500:
                     For fold 0, the lowest valid-logloss is 0.21721 at 2000 trees Why is it showing 2674 trees then?
 How many trees does the model returned by fold 0 really have?
-TODO(Andrea): understand this
                     -   0.7935 CV, 12min 25s CV time
                     -   Asssuming CV can detect differences of 0.0005, optimizing the valid-amex is better than optimizing